I welcome the Minister of State, Deputy Jim Daly.

 At the time we were so busy trying to implement this new freedom for our patients that we overlooked the idea that it was okay to rubber-stamp somebody into an asylum for another 12 months, without too much difficulty.
 We accepted that and it was not questioned.
 It was a throwback to the time in the 1800s and early 1900s in this country where a relative could put somebody into an asylum where he or she would be incarcerated for the rest of his or her life.

 We did it in a different way but we did not question it because there was so much happening, and that is not to excuse ourselves for having overlooked it.
 The court has been diligent in pointing it out and telling us we need to change.
-We are in a time where we are looking at our attitudes to disability, mental ill-health, well-being and an inclusive country where each person is valued, where we are all different and where we celebrate that diversity.
+We are in a time where we are looking at our attitudes to disability, mental ill-health, well-being and becoming an inclusive country where each person is valued, where we are all different and where we celebrate that diversity.

 As is always the case when mental health is discussed, it is clear it is a topic close to all our hearts.
-This is especially so when the people concerned are some of the most vulnerable patients in our health system.
+This is especially so when the people concerned are some of the most vulnerable patients in the health system.
 I thank all the stakeholders who helped in developing the policy underpinning this legislation.
 I particularly thank the Mental Health Commission for its contribution.
 I also pay tribute to the Office of the Attorney General and the Office of the Parliamentary Counsel for their assistance in recent months.
-The programme for mental health is a busy one and I look forward working with members of both Houses on this as we begin the new session.
+The programme for mental health is a busy one and I look forward working with members of both Houses on it as we begin the new session.

 When is it proposed to sit again?